umisc/misc-website/src/events/2021-03-25-workshop-03-XSS/index.md

 (Common attack vectors)
 5. Useful resources

-Join us on Thursday (25 th March) at around 7PM-8PM (AEDT time) online at our Discard Channel https://discord.gg/xJM5u3Dj
+Join us on Thursday (25 th March) at around 7PM-8PM (AEDT time) online at our Discord Channel https://discord.gg/xJM5u3Dj

 We look forward to seeing you all!